johlym/johnathan-org/src/_posts/2017-12-20-doubling-down-on-dns-records.md

 Making this happen is pretty easy.
 The hardest parts are either a) having a registrar that lets you have more than 4ish name server records and b) finding two DNS services that support [AXFR](https://en.wikipedia.org/wiki/DNS_zone_transfer).

 In my case, I use [DNSimple](https://dnsimple.com) as my primary DNS provider and [NS1](https://ns1.com) as my backup.
-Since DNSimple is my primary, it’s considered the authority in this exchange so NS1 is regularly checking in to DNSimple and keeping the records updated that way.
+Since DNSimple is my primary, it's considered the authority in this exchange so NS1 is regularly checking in to DNSimple and keeping the records updated that way.
 If DNSimple was to fall over, NS1 would still be available to respond to requests and visitors would still make it here.
 My domain registrar, [Hover](https://hover.com/mZdZcsHw), allows for at least eight name server entries.
-They’d probably go higher, but I haven’t checked; DNSimple and NS1 only provide 4 name servers each.
+They'd probably go higher, but I haven't checked; DNSimple and NS1 only provide 4 name servers each.

 ## Making it happen

 The first step in my process is setting up the domain with DNSimple and configuring it for Secondary DNS.

-Once that’s done, I create a new **secondary** zone with NS1, feeding it the special AXFR IP from DNSimple.
+Once that's done, I create a new **secondary** zone with NS1, feeding it the special AXFR IP from DNSimple.

 ## What about three?